 This case study focuses on bus seat failures that occasionally occur in the field but are not predicted by current industry standard tests in the lab.
-The goal was to collect comprehensive field vibration data and analyze that data to understand the failure’s causes.
+The goal was to collect comprehensive field vibration data and then analyze that data to understand the failure’s causes.

 The study used accelerometers placed at various points in multiple seating configurations and across multiple field environments.
 Analysis identified transmissibility issues between axes of motion, as well as higher reliability seat configurations.

 The subject of the study are bus seats designed and manufactured by American Seating.
 Founded in 1886 as Grand Rapids School Furniture, American Seating supports the public transportation industry with reliable, high value solutions.
 Vibration Research, the innovator in sound and vibration technology, partnered with American Seating to implement the study.